Oscillating scalar potential and its implications for cosmic neutrino background searches: Introduction

-\paragraph{Introduction |} Depending on the shape of a scalar potential, spontaneous symmetry breaking may occur, giving masses to particles coupled to the scalar field.
-This underlies mass generation in the Standard Model (SM) of particle physics~\cite{Englert:1964et, Higgs:1964pj, Guralnik:1964eu}.
+Symmetry and its breaking are central to many areas of physics, from the subatomic scale to phase transitions in condensed matter to cosmological structures.
+Depending on the shape of the scalar potential, spontaneous symmetry breaking may occur.
+This phenomenon underlies mass generation in the Standard Model (SM) of particle physics~\cite{Englert:1964et, Higgs:1964pj, Guralnik:1964eu}.

-Here, we propose a new mechanism in which the scalar potential oscillates due to coupling with external waves, such as wave-like dark matter (wave DM).
+Here, we propose a new mechanism in which the scalar potential oscillates due to coupling with external waves, such as wave dark matter (wave DM).
 The shape of the potential itself oscillates at the frequency of the external wave.
-This ``potential oscillation'' can periodically shift the vacuum state, causing the symmetry to break during one interval of time and be restored during another.\footnote{A time-dependent potential has been investigated in the context of reheating after inflation~\cite{Kofman:1994rk, Kofman:1997yn, Bassett:1997az} and in axion production~\cite{Co:2017mop}.
-Also, symmetry restoration in the early universe via finite temperature effects has been studied~\cite{Kirzhnits:1972ut, Senaha:2020mop}.
+This ``potential oscillation'' can periodically shift the vacuum state, causing the symmetry to break during one interval of time and be restored during another.\footnote{A time-dependent potential has been investigated in the context of reheating after inflation~\cite{Kofman:1994rk, Kofman:1997yn, Bassett:1997az} and in axion production~\cite{Co:2017mop, Nakayama:2021avl}.
+Also, symmetry restoration in the early universe via finite temperature effects has been studied~\cite{Kirzhnits:1972ut, Senaha:2020mop, Nakayama:2021avl}.
+In particular, Ref.~\cite{Nakayama:2021avl} discusses the scalar mixing between the SM Higgs and a dark Higgs in the context of symmetry breaking in the early universe, taking into account thermal effects.
 However, periodic symmetry restoration has not been discussed previously.}

-Such an oscillation in symmetry breaking yields a remarkably simple yet distinctive phenomenology.
-To illustrate this with a concrete example, we focus on the still-mysterious neutrino mass sector.
-If the neutrino’s Majorana mass arises through this mechanism, the resulting modulation could allow searches for cosmic neutrinos, analogous to the annual modulation searches employed in dark matter experiments.
+Such an oscillation between symmetry-broken and restored phases yields a remarkably simple yet distinctive phenomenology.
+To illustrate this with a concrete example, we first introduce the mechanism and then focus on the still-mysterious neutrino mass sector in particle physics.
+If the neutrino’s Majorana mass arises through this mechanism, the resulting modulation could enable novel searches for the cosmic neutrino background (C$\nu$B), whose direct detection is widely regarded as a major milestone in particle physics.